CHANGE IN CORPORATE CULTURE

 Cultural Change As A Strategic Success Factor For Corporations

 In a rapidly changing environment professionals are more connected and mobile than ever before; at the same time, they are more focussed on traditional values such as reliability, respect and mutual esteem.
 The future of the hotel business lies in our ability to unite opposites.
 Expectations with regard to technical excellence are coupled with the desire for well-being so that guests feel at home everywhere in the world and are happy to return to the hotel of their choice.
 To achieve this, a value based and well implemented culture is essential.

 "An internationally growing company based on tradition."
-This is how Deutsche Hospitality has been positioning itself since autumn 2016 pooling Steigenberger Hotels and Resorts, IntercityHotel and Jaz in the City under the umbrella brand.
+This is how Deutsche Hospitality has been positioning itself since autumn 2016 pooling Steigenberger Hotels & Resorts, IntercityHotel and Jaz in the City as well as since March 2018 the new hotel brand MAXX by Steigenberger under the umbrella brand.
 Two words link our roots with our international vision: Deutsche Hospitality is our response to the complex requirements of forward-looking hoteliering concepts.

 The new umbrella brand clearly represents our commitment to corporate values.
 We wish to position ourselves as an international, dynamic brand family characterised by instantly recognisable features such as passion, perfection, caring, tradition and vision.
 This repositioning now demonstrates externally what we have achieved internally over the past few years.
 A change of corporate and leadership culture across the group and its holdings is aimed at positioning Deutsche Hospitality not only as an excellent host but also as an attractive employer inspiring its staff around the globe.